Alex Perry

-Alexandros Pertsinidis (born on February 14, 1963), known professionally as Alex Perry, is an Australian fashion designer and television presenter, mostly famous for his womenswear.
+Alexandros Pertsinidis (born on 14 February 1963), known professionally as Alex Perry, is an Australian fashion designer and television presenter, mostly famous for his womenswear.
 His designs have been worn by celebrities including Jennifer Lopez, Kim Kardashian, Gigi Hadid, Sandra Bullock, Gwyneth Paltrow, Rihanna, Priyanka Chopra, and Lupita Nyong'o.

-Perry's designs have been featured on front covers of popular magazines such as Vogue Australia, Harper's Bazaar Australia, Marie Claire, InStyle, and Good Weekend.
+Perry's designs have been featured on front covers of magazines such as Vogue Australia, Harper's Bazaar Australia, Marie Claire, InStyle, and Good Weekend.

-Perry is the longest serving cast member of Australia's Next Top Model having appeared as a judge for all ten seasons.
+Perry is the longest serving cast member of Australia's Next Top Model, having appeared as a judge for all ten seasons.
 He has also been a judge on Asia's Next Top Model and hosted The Real Housewives of Melbourne Reunion.

 Early life

 Perry was born as Alexandros Pertsinidis and grew up in a migrant, working-class family in Sydney.
-His father is a Greek immigrant and his mother was born in Australia of Greek immigrant parents, though he Anglicized his name to Alex Perry.
+He grew up in Matraville.
+His father is a Greek immigrant and his mother was born in Australia of Greek immigrant parents, though he anglicized his name to Alex Perry.
 He has an older brother named Lee.

 Career

 In 1992, Perry launched his brand from a studio in suburban Kensington, creating gowns, corsets and sheaths.
 Perry's gowns were quickly acclaimed.
-Vogue Australia was the first to feature his jeweled corsets and glamorous sheaths in their main fashion shoot.
+Vogue Australia was the first to feature his sheaths and jeweled corsets in their main fashion shoot.
 This was Alex's first editorial shoot, and the gowns photographed became his signature style afterwards.
-Since that time, Alex Perry gowns have ongoingly been featured on the covers of Vogue, Harpers Bazaar, Marie Claire, InStyle Australia, Madison, and Grazia Australia.
+Since that time, Alex Perry gowns have been featured repeatedly on the covers of Vogue, Harpers Bazaar, Marie Claire, InStyle Australia, Madison, and Grazia Australia.

 Perry relocated his studio in 1994 to Double Bay, Sydney, where he built up his clientele to include high-profile celebrities, social identities and personalities.
 He was a designer at the inaugural Mercedes Australian Fashion Week held in May 1995, and has shown collections each year.
 Perry's runway shows have featured models such as Linda Evangelista, Alessandra Ambrosio, Megan Gale, Miranda Kerr, Alyssa Sutherland, Nicole Trunfio, and Lily Cole.

 In May 2002, Perry opened his Sydney boutique at The Strand Arcade.
 The Alex Perry "ready-to-wear" collection represented a new generation of evening wear which launched globally in 2013.
 Perry is known for his gowns, which have appeared on the red carpet.
 Perry's statement dresses, often with intricate details, have led to an ever-increasing local and international client list.

 International models Elle Macpherson, Linda Evangelista, and Claudia Schiffer have donned his designer ball gowns and red carpet evening wear.